San Diego State vs. Utah State NCAA Football Odds, Plays and Insights | December 4, 2021

 Utah State Stats and Trends

-- In Utah State's 12 games this year, it has eight wins against the spread.
+- In Utah State's 12 games this season, it has eight wins against the spread.

-- Utah State's games this year have hit the over in 41.7% of its opportunities (five times in 12 games with a set point total).
+- Utah State's games this season have gone over the point total five times in 12 opportunities (41.7%).

-- When Utah State scores more than 17.3 points, it is 8-2 against the spread and 9-1 overall.
+- Utah State is 8-2 against the spread and 9-1 overall in games when it puts up more than 17.3 points.

-- Utah State is 8-4 against the spread and 9-3 overall when the team totals over 314.2 yards.
+- In games that Utah State amasses more than 314.2 yards, the team is 8-4 against the spread and 9-3 overall.

-- The Aggies have 18 giveaways this season, while the Aztecs have 20 takeaways .
+- This year the Aggies have 18 turnovers, two fewer than the Aztecs have takeaways (20).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.